 - i.
 All students registered for a course section within Banner will be automatically loaded as students in Blackboard. - ii.
 Students who withdraw from a course within Banner will not be removed from Blackboard; however, instructors may deny access to these students. - iii.
-Individuals who audit courses must complete an Audit Form at www2.cortland.edu/dotAsset/283692.pdf and send it to the Registrar's Office.
-Upon notification from the Registrar's Office, Information Resources will add the individual to the course as a student. - iv.
-Instructors of record can request the addition of students who are not registered in Banner by sending an Excel spreadsheet of student names to the Registrar's Office with the following information: C number, for Cortland students only, last name, first name, email address, course.
-Upon notification from the Registrar's Office, Information Resources will add these individuals to the course as students.
+Individuals who audit courses must complete the Petition to Audit form (http://www2.cortland.edu/dotAsset/5a8762cd-08fb-49a1-827e-1495198a2c83.pdf) and send it to Student Registration and Records Services.
+Upon notification from Student Registration and Records Services, Information Resources will add the individual to the course as a student. - iv.
+Instructors of record can request the addition of students who are not registered in Banner by sending an Excel spreadsheet of student names to Student Registration and Records Services with the following information: C number, for Cortland students only, last name, first name, email address, course.
+Upon notification from Student Registration and Records Services, Information Resources will add these individuals to the course as students.